bornfree/bornfree.github.io/_posts/2019-07-04-problems-vs-opportunities.md

 slug: problems-vs-opportunities
 date_published: 2019-07-04T00:00:00.000Z
 date_updated: 2019-07-04T00:00:00.000Z
-excerpt:
-Startups often get asked what problem they solve for their users.
-While this is a useful gauge to measure the potential, it is also…

 ---

 Startups often get asked what *problem *they solve for their users.
 While this is a useful gauge to measure the potential, it is also limiting.